 If you have employees in Illinois, you will need to register for Unemployment Insurance Tax and Employee Withholding Tax on behalf of your employees.
 You can pay both these taxes through the MyTax Illinois portal.

-OPTION 1: File Online with the State of Illinois
+OPTION 1: File Online with the Secretary of State

 - OR -

 Fee: $150 Online, $75 By Mail (Nonrefundable)